crashoverride777/swifty-ads/README.md

 SwiftyAdsAdMob.shared.showBanner(withDelay: 1) // Delay showing banner slightly eg when transitioning to new scene/view
 SwiftyAdsAdMob.shared.showInterstitial()
 SwiftyAdsAdMob.shared.showInterstitial(withInterval: 4) // Shows an ad every 4th time
-SwiftyAdsAdMob.shared.showRewardedVideo()
-SwiftyAdsAdMob.shared.showRewardedVideo(withInterval: 4) // Shows an ad every 4th time
+SwiftyAdsAdMob.shared.showRewardedVideo() // Should be called when pressing dedicated button

 if SwiftyAdsAdMob.shared.isRewardedVideoReady { // Will try to load an ad if it returns false
     // add reward video button